-- 1. Briar Cliff University Medical History and Physical Health form completed, signed and dated by a licensed health care provider. - 2.
+- 1. Briar Cliff University Medical History and Physical Health form completed, signed, and dated by a licensed health care provider. - 2.
 Proof of current RN and ARNP licenses where applicable. - 3.
 Official documentation of two doses of the MMR vaccine. - 4.
 Documentation of negative TB testing as described below: - Documentation of an annual TB test performed within the previous 12 months.
 A Quantiferon Gold test performed within the previous 12 months is also acceptable. - If the individual has had a previous positive TST, then a chest x-ray completed within the last twelve months prior to clinical start is needed along with a Tuberculin Assessment Form that has been completed no earlier than three weeks before starting.
 Completion of the annual screening form with appropriate follow-up testing if applicable. - 5.
 Documentation of immunity to Chickenpox, including lab testing results for Varicella IgG which documents immunity; or official copy of two doses of Varicella vaccine (Varivax) received since 1995, when vaccine first became available.
 A history of having chickenpox, even if documented by a health care provider, will not be accepted. - 6.
-Validation of Hepatitis B vaccine series or a signed waiver releasing the agency and Briar Cliff University of responsibility prior to beginning clinical experience. - 7.
-Proof of receiving an annual seasonal influenza vaccination.
+Validation of Hepatitis B vaccine series or a signed waiver releasing the agency and Briar Cliff University of responsibility prior to beginning clinical experience.

+- 7. Proof of receiving an annual seasonal influenza vaccination.
 Documentation is due by October 31st of each year. - 8.
 Documentation of a single dose of Tdap given at age 11 or older and additional documentation of a Td booster received in the last 10 years. - 9.
-Child and Dependent Adult Abuse Mandatory Reporting completed and current as applicable by state.

-- 10. Current Basic Life Support Cardiopulmonary Resuscitation (CPR) certification at a provider level completed prior to beginning clinical experiences.
-CPR certification must be maintained for all clinical experiences. - 11.
+Documentation of Covid-19 Vaccination to the most current federal and/or state requirements.
+Clinical sites may have differing requirements regarding COVID-19 vaccination.
+Students must adhere to all federal, state, and site-specific requirements before entering any clinical site. - 10.
+Child and Dependent Adult Abuse Mandatory Reporting completed and current as applicable by state. - 11.
+Current Basic Life Support Cardiopulmonary Resuscitation (CPR) certification at a provider level completed prior to beginning clinical experiences.
+CPR certification must be maintained for all clinical experiences. - 12.
 Evidence of a minimum of 2000 clinical nursing practice as a registered nurse within the two years prior to enrollment in the first nursing clinical course.
-Employment must be verified by the employer. - 12.
+Employment must be verified by the employer. - 13.
 Documentation of current health insurance, including a copy of the current health insurance card (front & back).